thecontinium/which-key.nvim/README.md

 require("which-key").show({
   keys = "<c-w>",
   loop = true, -- this will keep the popup open until you hit <esc>
-})
+  foreign_keys = true -- unlisted key in the looping popup will be intercepted and do nothing })
 ```